Last Modified November 24, 2016

 This plan influences how and where land is allocated for development, but does not allocate specific sites.The adopted Site Allocations and Development Management Polices Plan (adopted November 2016) allocates sites and contains more detailed policies for use in the determination of planning applications.

 The Core Strategy January 2013 was adopted at a Full Council meeting on 16 January 2013.
 The document now forms part of the Local Plan and is used in the determination of all planning applications registered on or after 17 January 2013.
-The Core Strategy adopted January 2013 can be downloaded here, together with a list of deleted Local Plan 2003 policies that were not saved.

 We submitted the Core Strategy for Examination in February 2012 and public hearings were held during May 2012, conducted by an independent inspector.
 Following the hearings, a number of issues were raised, requiring some further amendments to the Core Strategy.
 The proposed ‘main modifications’ were published for public consultation ending in October 2012.